Prince Edward, Duke of Kent and Strathearn

 Prince Edward, Duke of Kent and Strathearn (Edward Augustus; 2 November 1767 – 23 January 1820), was the fourth son and fifth child of King George III and Queen Charlotte.
-His only child, Victoria, became Queen of the United Kingdom 17 years after his death.
+His only legitimate child, Victoria, became Queen of the United Kingdom 17 years after his death.

 Edward lived in Lower Canada and Nova Scotia from 1791 to 1800, where he served as commander-in-chief of British forces in the Maritime Provinces of North America.
-He was the first British prince to enter the United States following its recognition of independence in 1783, travelling on foot to Boston from Lower Canada in 1794.
+He was the first British prince to visit the United States following British recognition of its independence in 1783, travelling on foot to Boston from Lower Canada in 1794.

-He was created Duke of Kent and Strathearn and Earl of Dublin on 23 April 1799, and shortly thereafter appointed a General.
-On 23 March 1802, he became Governor of Gibraltar, a post he nominally held until his death.
-He was promoted to Field-Marshal of the Forces on 3 September 1805.
+He was created Duke of Kent and Strathearn and Earl of Dublin in 1799, and shortly thereafter appointed a General.
+In 1802 he became Governor of Gibraltar, a post he nominally held until his death.
+He was promoted to Field-Marshal of the Forces in 1805.

 Early life

 Edward was born on 2 November 1767 to King George III and Queen Charlotte.
 He was fourth in the line of succession to the British throne.
 He was named after his uncle Prince Edward, Duke of York and Albany, who had died several weeks earlier and was buried at Westminster Abbey the day before Edward's birth.

-Edward was baptised on 30 November 1767; his godparents were the Hereditary Prince of Brunswick-Lüneburg (his paternal uncle by marriage, for whom the Earl of Hertford, Lord Chamberlain, stood proxy), Duke Charles of Mecklenburg-Strelitz (his maternal uncle, for whom the Earl of Huntingdon, Groom of the Stole, stood proxy), the Hereditary Princess of Brunswick-Wolfenbüttel (his paternal aunt, who was represented by a proxy) and the Landgravine of Hesse-Kassel (his paternal grandfather's sister, for whom Elizabeth, Marchioness of Lorne, Lady of the Bedchamber to the Queen, stood proxy).
+Edward was baptised on 30 November; his godparents were the Hereditary Prince of Brunswick-Lüneburg (his paternal uncle by marriage, for whom the Earl of Hertford, Lord Chamberlain, stood proxy), Duke Charles of Mecklenburg-Strelitz (his maternal uncle, for whom the Earl of Huntingdon, Groom of the Stole, stood proxy), the Hereditary Princess of Brunswick-Wolfenbüttel (his paternal aunt, who was represented by a proxy) and the Landgravine of Hesse-Kassel (his paternal grandfather's sister, for whom Elizabeth, Marchioness of Lorne, Lady of the Bedchamber to the Queen, stood proxy).
 As a child he was tutored by John Fisher.